yalatan/theyalow/Readme.md

-NO RESPOVSIVE.
+NO RESPONSIVE.
 ONLY Desctop 1300px and Mobile 590-700px